Cyber Security Headlines – April 4, 2022

 Companies going to greater lengths to hire cybersecurity staff

-According to an article in Dark Reading, employers are desperately seeking to fill cybersecurity positions.
-The number of available cybersecurity jobs coupled with accelerated attrition due to the Great Resignation has led to companies offering ridiculously high salaries, a bevy of benefits, and free training and certifications to woo candidates.
-Even so, the candidate pool is limited.
-Employers are exploring ways to help applicants fill in the gaps in their experience so that they can be hired.
+According to an article in Dark Reading, employers are actively seeking to fill cybersecurity positions.
+“The number of available cybersecurity jobs coupled with accelerated attrition due to the Great Resignation has led to companies offering ridiculously high salaries, a bevy of benefits, and free training and certifications to woo candidates.”
+Regardless, the pool of available candidates appears limited.
 “The No. 1 thing anyone interested in cybersecurity careers should do is apply,” says Justine Fox, principal product manager, technical, at NuData Security, a Mastercard company.
 “There is no faster way to learn the role’s required skills than in the role.
 Whether you are self-taught or formally educated, I encourage folks to apply.”
 Mitch Ashley, principal at Techstrong Research, suggests cyber leaders must “widen the net” to bring in “talents beyond only traditional cybersecurity domains,” he adds, and managers “must think more like software leaders and less like network engineers.”

 Cyberattackers target UPS backup power devices in mission-critical environments